Chapter 4: Construction Details, Section 28: Concrete Bases

 - Just before the start of paving, check the accuracy of the final grade stakes.

-- Inspect the subgrade to ensure it conforms to the tolerances specified for compaction and elevations.
-Ensure that any low areas are identified and will be filled with additional base and that any high areas are trimmed as specified.
+- Inspect the subgrade to make sure it conforms to the tolerances specified for compaction and elevations.
+Make sure that any low areas are identified and will be filled with additional base and that any high areas are trimmed as specified.
 Additional thickness is paid for as part of the lower layer and must not be included when quantifying concrete base.

 - Check the facilities proposed for producing and transporting concrete base.
 Section 4-90, “Concrete,” of this manual covers the items involved.